xaukael/macro-grid/README.md

 Grid for managing macro hotbars of all users.

-LeftClick a macro to execute
+LeftClick a macro to execute it.

-RightClick a macro to edit
+RightClick a macro to edit it.

 Ctrl+RightClick a macro to remove it.